iRNA-COSI/APAeval/execution_workflows/Aptardi/README.md

 and the [README documentation](https://github.com/luskry/aptardi#aptardi) was used as a reference to create the nextflow pipeline of this module.

-This workflow qualifies for the APAeval **identification challenge only**
+This workflow qualifies for the APAeval **identification challenge only**.

 ## Running Aptardi workflow